 In August of 2010, dragon well long jing tea from Ms Liao’s tea garden won the first prize of hot tea class in tea championship of World Tea Expo in Las Vegas, America.

 This Organic Tian Mu Yun Wu Green Tea comes from Tianmu Mountain, located in Lin’an, northwest in Zhejiang Province, a distance of 84 kilometers away from Hangzhou.
 Tianmu in Chinese means the eyes on heaven.
 There is a pool on each top of east peak (elevation of 1480 meters) and west peak (elevation of 1506 meters) of Tianmu Mountain.
 The two pools look like the eyes that are watching the sky.
 This is how it was named.

 With elevation of 300 m to 1556 m, Tianmu Mountain is well-known for its typical forest ecosystem and landscape of middle subtropical regions.

 As regards of tree species, Cuifeng tea cultivar is a kind of small tree (medium leaf type).
 It is a newly bred green tea cultivar selected from the progeny of natural hybrid of Fuding Dahaocha (福鼎大白茶) and Yunnan large-leaf species (云南大叶种).
-Today, this cultivar is widely grown in Zhejiang, Anhui, Hubei, Jiangsu, Jiangxi, Guangxi and other tea producing areas in China, especially in regions south of the Yangtze River.
+Nowadays, this cultivar is widely grown in Zhejiang, Anhui, Hubei, Jiangsu, Jiangxi, Guangxi and other tea producing areas in China, especially in regions south of the Yangtze River.

 Cuifeng tea leaves are ideal for making high-end green teas and its tightly tired strip-type, slimly looking are the indications of its fresh taste as well as intriguing fragrance.